 The longer scale will give a brighter cutting clear sound with quicker bass notes and the shorter will give sweeter rounder trebles with looser bass notes.
 These are important fundamental concepts to keep in mind when designing or even choosing a guitar

 To recap, the guitar string is in motion, the scale length has set the parameters on the harmonic content present within the string, or the information that is contained within it, which is the input into the guitar system.

 The next step is to see what happens as this information is fed into the guitar system through the bridge.
-You can view all 18 videos on guitar physics and setup by enrolling in the course here: Guitar care and maintenance 101 - Guitar physics and setup for luthiers and guitar players.
+You can view all 18 videos on guitar physics and setup by enrolling in the course here: Free Guitar Physics, Design, & Guitar Set-Up Video Course for luthiers and guitar players.

 This material is taken from the free guitar making course: Guitar Physics, Design, & Guitar Set-Up Video Course, to see more sample videos or to enroll in the full course, click here.